 Petting animals brings positive feelings.
 Research shows that petting animals bring on a small surge of dopamine and serotonin, which induce a sense of positivity.

 Petting reduces stress and brings calmness to us.
-According to a recent study, people experienced stress reduction and a feeling of calm when they stroked a variety of different animals.
+According to a recent study, people experienced stress reduction and a feeling of calm when they stroked various animals.

-Touching is not just a sensation but also a means of communication and bonding.
-Our relationship with our pets is not only mental but physical, meaning that touch is required.
+Touching is a sensation and a means of communication and bonding.
+Our relationship with our pets is mental and physical, meaning touch is required.

 Why Stroking Your Pet Is Good For You And Them

-Stroking your pet, it is an excellent way to building and maintaining a loving bond, reinforcing the desired behavior and supporting a calm state.
+Stroking your pet is an excellent way to build and maintain a loving bond, reinforce desired behavior, and support a calm state.

 Just as we humans enjoy affection and attention through petting, so do our pets.
 When you stroke your pet, they feel good and enjoy the feeling that comes with this.
 By doing this, you are communicating love and showing attention to your pet.

 When you stroke your pet, you build a strong bond with each other.
 They will be listening to your voice and instructions.
-By stroking your pet, you are reinforcing specific behavior, and they will become calm and submissive.
+By rubbing your pet, you reinforce specific behavior, and they will become calm and submissive.
 Petting your animal is an excellent way to change negative responses from them into positive ones.